cliffxuan/vscode-cmdlet/README.md

-# vscode-term README
+# vscode-cmdlet README

-This is the README for your extension "vscode-term".
+This is the README for your extension "vscode-cmdlet".
 After writing up a brief description, we recommend including the following sections.

 ## Features